decodrtechnologies/Data-Science/Iris Flower Classification/README.md

 ## License :

+This is an opensource dataset which can be found on UCI Repository.

 **Citation**

 Dua, D. and Graff, C. (2019).
 UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
 Irvine, CA: University of California, School of Information and Computer Science.